zng-ui/zng/TODO/_current.md

 * Try implementing "layers" in the window widget instead, in the renderer we are getting the parent widget context for all methods except the render, this causes problems with context variables, like enabled.

+* Linux does not open maximized example image some times.
+* Windows does not respawn fullscreen, ends the size of the normal window, borderless.